jaredk2g/pulsar/docs/index.md

 ### Soft Deletes

-It is easy to change the behavior of deletes to be a soft delete.
-When enabled, soft deletes will not actually delete a model from the database.
-Instead, calling `delete()` on the model will set `deleted=true`.
+Pulsar also supports what is known as a soft delete.
+When enabled for a model, soft deletes set `deleted=true` on the model but do not permanently delete it from the database.

-Add the `SoftDelete` trait to a model to use soft deletes.
+Soft deletes can be enabled by adding the `SoftDelete` trait to any model class.
 This trait will install `deleted` and `deleted_at` properties.
+You still use `delete()` to delete the model, however, this method will now update the model to set `deleted=true` instead of deleting the row in the database.

 ```php
 <?php